 Here are the latest fantasy baseball closer updates from the past week of action.

-As we move towards the end of August, Kev Mahserejian looks at the fantasy baseball picture as it pertains to closers around the league.
-Which reliever should get your confidence for saves in the closing months of the fantasy baseball season?
+With September baseball in full swing and playoff races heating up, Kev Mahserejian looks at the fantasy baseball picture as it pertains to closers around the league.
+Which reliever should get your confidence for saves during the final weeks of the fantasy baseball season?

 at Monkey Knife Fight to claim this offer and play user-friendly daily fantasy sports.